stephenmcd/mezzanine/docs/index.rst

     Mezzanine Is Just Django* - `Ken Bolton <http://bscientific.org/>`_, Mezzanine core team member.

-**Front-end developers** migh be interested in Mezzanine's ability for content authors to edit content directly within a page while viewing it on the website.
+**Front-end developers** might be interested in Mezzanine's ability for content authors to edit content directly within a page while viewing it on the website.
 You can read about this and how to implement this feature within templates under :doc:`inline-editing`.